How to Write a Smartphone App Business Plan

 Target Market for a Smartphone App Business Plan.

-Based on quick research from our business plan writer, the main industry in which Smartphone App competitors compete in the smartphone app developers.
-In 2019, the smartphone app developers generated approximately $19 billion in revenues.
-In the US, there are almost 900 companies competing in this industry.
-In the last five years, annual industry growth for the smartphone app industry was about 8%.
-This industry currently employs approximately 48,000 individuals.
-In the next five years, our business plan writer has found that industry experts project that revenue growth will be about 8 to 9% annually for the next several years.
-This information should be included in the market research section of your smartphone app business plan.
-Also, make sure to expand upon this information with additional research into customer segmentation as well as potential competitors in the marketplace.
+Based on research conducted by our business plan writer, smartphone app development is the primary industry in which Smartphone App competitors operate.
+In 2019, smartphone app developers generated approximately $19 billion in revenues, with nearly 900 companies competing in the United States.
+Over the past five years, the smartphone app industry has experienced an annual growth rate of about 8%.
+Currently, the industry employs approximately 48,000 individuals.
+Over the next five years, industry experts project 8 to 9% annual revenue growth.
+This information should be incorporated into the market research section of your smartphone app business plan, accompanied by additional research on customer segmentation and potential competitors in the marketplace.

 Owner and Management Section of a Smartphone App Business Plan